jorgecs/Autoscheduler/docs/source/introduction.rst

 .. _introduction:

 =====================
-QCRAFT AutoSchedulQ
+QCRAFT AutoScheduler
 =====================

-QCRAFT AutoSchedulQ is a library that allows users to automatically schedule the execution of their own quantum circuits, improving efficiency and reducing execution times in quantum computing environments.
+QCRAFT AutoScheduler is a library that allows users to automatically schedule the execution of their own quantum circuits, improving efficiency and reducing execution times in quantum computing environments.

 Purpose
 =======

-QCRAFT AutoSchedulQ aims to solve the problem of the increasing cost of quantum tasks by providing a way to decrease the shots needed to obtain the desired results.
+QCRAFT AutoScheduler aims to solve the problem of the increasing cost of quantum tasks by providing a way to decrease the shots needed to obtain the desired results.

 Features
 ========

-- **Cost reduction**: QCRAFT AutoSchedulQ reduces the cost of quantum tasks by reducing the shots of quantum circuits.
+- **Cost reduction**: QCRAFT AutoScheduler reduces the cost of quantum tasks by reducing the shots of quantum circuits.

 Optimizing Quantum Tasks
 ========================